AdobeDocs/core-services.en/help/interface/administration/cookies/adobe-managed-cert.md

 >[!TIP]
 >
->You can use `curl`'s `-k` flag to disable the security warning to help with troubleshooting.
+>You can use the `-k` flag to disable the security warning to help with troubleshooting.

 +++